-- At the end of the test the cartridges are NOT returned to their original slots. - If a tape is moved to an incompatibly drive, the drive will reject the tape, as designed. - The test operates over the whole library and does not take into account partition configuration. - During the test the library is offline.
+- At the end of the test the cartridges are NOT returned to their original slots. - If a tape is moved to an incompatible drive, the drive will reject the tape, as designed.

+- The test operates over the whole library and does not take into account partition configuration. - During the test the library is offline.

-NOTE: For service and diagnostics, use the Robotic Test (see Robotic Test on page 103).
+NOTE: For service and diagnostics, use the Robotic Test (see Robotic Test on page 107).

-To run the test, navigate to the Maintenance > Library Tests > Slot-to-Slot Test page, select the number of cycles, and click the Start Test button that appears.
+- 1. Navigate to the Maintenance > Library Tests > Slot-to-Slot Test page. - 2.
+Select the number of cycles. - 3.
+Click the Start Test button that appears.